ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 On the managed nodes, you need a way to communicate, which is normally SSH.
-By default this uses sftp.
-If that's not available, you can switch to scp in :ref:`ansible.cfg <ansible_configuration_settings>`.
+By default this uses SFTP.
+If that's not available, you can switch to SCP in :ref:`ansible.cfg <ansible_configuration_settings>`.
 You also need Python 2 (version 2.6 or later) or Python 3 (version 3.5 or later).